Take a fresh look at your lifestyle.

 Prayer is the ascension of the believer.

-Even though some have cast doubt on the authenticity of the chain of narrators of this hadith, the concept is widely accepted and resonates with the spiritual significance of prayer in Islam.
+Even though some have cast doubt on the authenticity of the chain of narrators of this hadith, people widely accept the concept, which resonates with the spiritual significance of prayer in Islam.
 If a believer meets the two conditions of punctuality and heart presence in prayer, that prayer will undoubtedly lift the spirits of that believer to new and unfound levels.
 This deep connection will permeate all the other facets of the believer’s life.
 A person who values prayer to such an extent attaches immense significance to their faith and religion.
 As a result, Allah, His angels, and close friends will safeguard him from the evil of Satan and his minions.

 Besides, as mentioned in the Quran, prayer itself will guard them against indecencies and sins.
 It is next to impossible for a sinful and vicious individual to be punctual in prayer or have heart presence during prayer unless they are hypocrites trying to show off.
-Nevertheless, taqwa is not limited to being punctual and focused in prayer.
+Nevertheless, taqwa is not just punctuality and concentration in prayer.
 Taqwa encompasses many other things, such as ethical conduct, making a halal living, avoiding sins, performing the other obligatory acts, and being kind, generous, and just.

 The Significance of the Night Prayer in Ramadan 2025

-The night prayer (صلاة الليل) is the prayer that is offered after the Islamic legal midnight (منتصف الليل الشرعي).
+The night prayer (صلاة الليل) is the prayer that Muslims offer after the Islamic legal midnight (منتصف الليل الشرعي).
 This is when the time for performing the maghrib and ‘isha prayers expires.
-The night prayer can be performed from the legal midnight until fajr.
-The closer it is performed to fajr, the more rewarding it will be.
-The night prayer has been highly praised in the Quran and the narrations.
+One can perform the night prayer from the legal midnight until fajr.
+The closer one performs it to fajr, the more rewarding it will be.
+The Quran and our narrations highly praise the night prayer.
 The Quran says in this regard:

 وَمِنَ اللَّيْلِ فَتَهَجَّدْ بِهِ نَافِلَةً لَّكَ عَسَىٰ أَن يَبْعَثَكَ رَبُّكَ مَقَامًا مَّحْمُودًا ﴿٧٩﴾